 - For call-off supply contracts, unless otherwise agreed, we must be informed of binding quantities at least 2 months before the delivery date via a call-off.
 Additional costs resulting from a delayed call-off or subsequent amendments to the call-off, with regard to time or quantity, by our partner shall be borne by the partner, unless they are not responsible for the delay or subsequent amendment; our calculation is decisive in this respect.

 - Each contract partner shall only use all documents (including templates, models and data) and know-how, which they obtain from the business relationship, for the jointly pursued purposes and ensure access to third parties is prevented with the same level of care that is taken for internal documents and know-how, if the other contractual partner marks them as confidential or has an obvious interest in ensuring their confidentiality.
-This obligation applies from the initial receipt of the documents or knowledge and ends 36 months after the end of the business relationship.

 - The obligation does not apply for documents and know-how that are public knowledge or of which the contractual partner was already aware upon receipt, without being subject to a confidentiality requirement, or which are subsequently transmitted by a third party entitled to forward this information or which are developed by the receiving contract partner without the use of the confidential documents or know-how provided by the other contract partner.

 - The obligation to maintain confidentiality shall continue to exist until the expiry of 5 years after the termination of the respective contract.